Q-dimi/return_tests/README.md

 ## The end

-For you to get this to work, type npm return_tests and visit the src directory and run npm start and go to the 4 files listed at the top!
+For you to get this to work, type npm return_tests and visit the ''src' directory and run npm start and go to the 4 files listed at the top!